Cold Ash St Mark's C.E. (VC) School

 - 9.2: How will my child be prepared to move on to the next stage within school, e.g. class or key stage?

 Within our school, arrangements are in place for children to spend time with their new teacher as they move year groups.
 For some children, it is helpful to have extra transition arrangements to ensure a smooth move.
+We work with parents and children to help make the transition a smooth process.

 - 9.3: How will my child be prepared to move on to his or her next school?